Boston University Commencement Event Information

 Checked out the Events?

-*Please check this page often, we will update this page as more information becomes available.
+*Please check this page often; it will be updated as more information becomes available.

-Senior Week events for Undergraduate students are located here
+Senior Week events for Undergraduate students will be announced soon.

 Boston University School of Education hosted events include:

-- The Graduate Student Celebration, May 13, 2015 4-6pm in the SED Lobby.
+- The Graduate Student Celebration.
+The date for this year’s event is TBD.
 Graduating Masters and Doctoral students are invited to join us for light refreshments, drinks and music!
 This event is open to only graduating masters and doctoral students.
 To RSVP, click here.

-- The Senior Appreciation and Robing Ceremony will take place at 1pm May 16, 2015 before the SED convocation at the Case Center Gym.
-Undergraduate students should report to the Case Center by 12pm May 16, 2015.
-Please RSVP by Monday, April 20th with the number of guests attending here
+- The Senior Appreciation and Robing Ceremony will take place at 1 p.m. on May 14, 2016 before the SED convocation at the Case Center Gym.
+Undergraduate students should report to the Case Center by 12 p.m.
+Please RSVP by Monday, April 20th with the number of guests attending here.

 Checked out Latin Honors?

-Please note that Latin Honors are for undergraduates only.
+Please note that Latin Honors are for undergraduate students only.

 Latin Honors calculation beginning with the Class of 2007: